 This course will explore the role of the illustrator and the evolution and importance of illustration as a social barometer of our culture.
 The course will offer its history of illustration in the broader contexts of world art and of American history and popular culture, using slide shows, field trips and anecdotal lectures.

 This class is designed to not only explore the unique qualities of three traditional mediums appropriate for the execution of illustration assignments, but also disseminates information designed to familiarize the graduate student with the traditional practices, techniques and theories of artists and illustrators of the past.

-This course is concerned with building awareness of, and competence in successfully
+This studio course is concerned with building awareness of, and competence in successfully

 telling stories with pictures.
-What is discussed are the ways in which arrangements of elements within imagery can connect with the cognitive process of the viewer, resulting in the telling of a story.
+What is discussed and ultimately executed, are the ways in which arrangements of elements within imagery can connect with the cognitive process of the viewer, resulting in the telling of a story.

 Integrating Digital with Traditional Media

 This course will explore new artistic possibilities in creating art by combining traditional with digital media.
-Using Adobe Photoshop, Corel Painter and a Wacom tablet, students will be given the opportunity to unlock an image’s full potential by giving them the digital tools needed to create multiple versions of an idea.
+Students will be given the opportunity to unlock an image’s full potential by giving them the digital tools needed to create multiple versions of an idea.

 Directed Projects in Illustration

-This course is designed to give students the opportunity to study intensively with three, high profile, industry-active illustrators, all who represent a different, but committed way of working and are enjoying success within a variety of markets in the industry.
+This course is designed to give students the opportunity to study intensively with high profile, industry-active illustrators who represent a varied and committed ways of working and are enjoying success within a variety of markets in the industry.